Successor Features for Transfer in Reinforcement Learning: Related work

+SFs are also related to \ctp{sutton2011horde} \emph{general value functions} (GVFs), which extend the notion of value function to also include ``pseudo-rewards.''
+If we see $\phi_i$ as a pseudo-reward, $\psi^{\pi}_i(s,a)$ becomes a particular case of GVF.
+Beyond the technical similarities, the connection between SFs and GVFs uncovers some principles underlying both lines of work that, when contrasted, may benefit both.
+On one hand, \ctp{sutton2011horde} and \ctp{modayil2014multi} hypothesis that relevant knowledge about the world can be expressed in the form of many predictions naturally translates to SFs: if $\vphi$ is expressive enough, the agent should be able to represent \emph{any} relevant reward function.
+Conversely, SFs not only provide a concrete way of using this knowledge, they also suggest a possible criterion to select the pseudo-rewards $\phi_i$, since ultimately we are only interested in features that help in the approximation $\vphi(s,a,s')^{\top}\wt \approx r(s,a,s')$.

+Another generalization of value functions that is related to SFs is \ctp{schaul2015universal} \emph{universal value function approximators} (UVFAs).
+UVFAs extend the notion of value function to also include as an argument an abstract representation of a ``goal,'' which makes them particularly suitable for transfer.
+The function $\max_j \tilde{\vpsi}^{\piexpj}(s,a)^\t \wt$ used in our framework can be seen as a function of $s$, $a$, and \wt---the latter a generic way of representing a goal---, and thus in some sense this representation \emph{is} a UVFA.
+The connection between SFs and UVFAs raises an interesting point: since under this interpretation \wt\ is simply the description of a task, it can in principle be a direct function of the observations, which opens up the possibility of the agent determining \wt\ even \emph{before} seeing any rewards.

-As discussed, one possible interpretation of the scenario studied here is that there is one main task that has been decomposed in many sub-tasks.
-This view of transfer highlights an interesting connection between our approach and temporal abstraction.
-In fact, if we look at $\vpsi^\pi$ as instances of \ctp{sutton99between} \emph{options}, acting greedily with respect to the maximum over their value functions corresponds in some sense to planning at a higher level of temporal abstraction.
-This is the view adopted by \ct{yao2014universal}, whose \emph{universal option model} closely resembles our approach in some aspects.
-The main difference is that, unlike in our method, in \ctp{yao2014universal} approach options are not used to learn new options.
+As discussed, our approach is also related to temporal abstraction and hierarchical RL: if we look at $\vpsi^\pi$ as instances of \ctp{sutton99between} \emph{options}, acting greedily with respect to the maximum over their value functions corresponds in some sense to planning at a higher level of temporal abstraction (that is, each $\vpsi^\pi(s,a)$ is associated with an option that terminates after a single step).
+This is the view adopted by \ct{yao2014universal}, whose \emph{universal option model} closely resembles our approach in some aspects (the main difference being that they do not do GPI).

+Finally, there have been previous attempts to combine SR and neural networks. \ct{kulkarni2016deep} and \ct{zhang2016deep} propose similar architectures to jointly learn $\tvpsi^\pi(s,a)$, $\tvphi(s,a,s')$ and \wt.
+Although neither work exploits SFs for GPI, they both discuss other uses of SFs for transfer.
+In principle the proposed (or similar) architectures can also be used within our framework.